 I really love that my client remembers her moment of recognition so clearly, and also that I was a part of it.
 My own is certainly meaningful to me, and the ex ever knew this story, so I love it even more because it’s all mine.

-Copyright©2019 by Diane McDermott, All Rights Reserved, “The Intricate Web of Crime, Trauma and Healing”
+Copyright©2019 by Diane McDermott, All Rights Reserved, “Love at First Sight is Real”

 The content of this blog is the original content of Diane McDermott, Between the Lines LLC Ghostwriting Services, founded in heartfelt alignment, connection and creative expression